lervag/vimtex/DOCUMENTATION.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # after/ftplugin
+Currently there's only one file in it which makes sure that VimTex loaded successfully and that there're no conflicts with other plugins like LaTeX-Box.

 # autoload
 ## health
+This directory has the following health-checks functions:
+- If the user has a valid vim version
+- If the user selected a valid compiler
+- If their might be any plugin-clashe.
+- If the user has the needed dependencies for their PDF-Viewer

 ## unite/sources

 ## vimtex